 Three members of the Brentford FC staff will be taking on one of the world’s most famous physical challenges to raise money for charity.
-Neil Greig, Chris Haslam and James Purdue will be among of tens of thousands of people pounding the streets of London in the name of sport and charity later this month.
+Neil Greig, Chris Haslam and James Purdue will be among of tens of thousands of people pounding the streets of London in the name of sport and charity later today.

-The 2018 Virgin London Marathon takes place on Sunday, 22 April, and around 40,000 people will run from Blackheath to The Mall and cover the 26.2-mile course.
+Around 40,000 people will run from Blackheath to The Mall and cover the 26.2-mile course.
 The Brentford trio will be among them.

 Neil and Chris will be taking on the course to raise money for Havens Hospices, specifically Little Havens Children’s Hospice.
 Havens is a charity that provides respite and care for adults and children at the end of their lives.
 When a family has been told that there’s no cure for their loved one’s illness, Havens Hospices can help to make things as comfortable as possible, controlling pain and medication, offering respite and care.

 James Purdue, Head of B Team Athletic Performance, is running to raise money for Alzheimer’s Research UK, the UK's leading Alzheimer's research charity aiming to defeat dementia.
 James decided to take on the challenge after the death of his father.
 He will run in aid of a charity that funds a broad range of research projects to understand dementia and drive towards better diagnosis, preventions and treatments.

 James said: “After a very tough year with the passing of my father I have decided to get my act together and run the marathon in aid of a great cause.
 My family has been directly affected by Alzheimer's and I'm hoping to raise some money and post a great time for this cause.
 Any donations would be greatly appreciated and will certainly go to a great place.”